HiwarkhedePrasad/chatingApp/README.md

 ### `backend/`
 Contains all the Express server-side code and routes.

-- `src/`: API routes, middleware, and backend logic.
+- `index.js`:It Contain all the logic for the video Transmission and Live Chatting
 - `package.json`: The npm configuration for backend dependencies and scripts.

 ## Scripts 📝

 - **frontend**:
-  - `npm start`: Starts the React development server.
+  - `npm run dev`: Starts the React development server.
   - `npm install`: Installs frontend dependencies.

 - **backend**: